ztgillette/ETL-Pipeline-Demo/README.md

 ## Usage

+1. First, generate the data using `python3 generate_data.py` (make sure a 'data' directory has been created)
+2. Then, run `s3_load.py` to create a AWS S3 bucket and upload the data to it

 ## Project outline
 * Part 0a: Python (numpy) script to randomly-generate mock data in .csv, .pdf, and .txt formats.
 * Part 0b: Python (Boto3) script to establish an AWS S3 cloud storage location, add the randomly-generated data files.
 * Part 1: Extract data from S3 (boto3), perform transformations using Pandas
 * Part 2a: Load transformed data into a MySQL database via SQLAlchemy
 * Part 2b: Load transformed data into Snowflake using snowflake-connector-python
-* Part 3a: pull data from both sources back into Pandas via FastAPI call, perform data reconciliation in Python using Pandas and generate results report, running in Docker container
+* Part 3a: pull data from both sources back into Pandas via FastAPI call, perform data reconciliation in Python using Pandas and generate results report
 * Part 3b: train and run simple prediction model using scikit-learn, generate results report
 * Part 4: put reconciled data and results reports back into AWS S3 via Boto3

+Containerization: project is containerized using Docker.
+Once per minute, the program checks if any new files have been added to the AWS s3 storage bucket.
+If it finds new files to process, the ETL pipeline will automatically re-run.

 ## Commitments